Deeroil/fullstack-2020/README.md

 # Fullstack 2020
-Submitted exercises for University of Helsinki's course Fullstack Open
+Submitted exercises for Fullstack Open held by University of Helsinki